ncezid-biome/HMAS-QC-Pipeline/README.md

 	Note: The easiest way to make sure Mothur is on your path is to download the zip file and unzip it in your local bin directory.
         For CDC users, installing it yourself this way is better than using the module version of Mothur.
 That version has not been tested here.
-        The last version of Mothur that has been tested is 1.46.0. (the more recent version has tweaks that's not fit ino the current pipeline)
+        The last version of Mothur that has been tested is ***1.46.0.*** (the more recent version has tweaks that does not fit ino the current pipeline)

 3. You must have the mothur_py package installed.
 Read more about mothur-py [here](https://pypi.org/project/mothur-py/).
 	`pip install mothur-py`